belenirureta/GAMES/README.md

 # **G**enerator for **A**steroid detection in **M**achine-learning **E**nhanced **S**urveys (GAMES)

 **GAMES** generates synthetic asteroid streaks for astronomical image analysis, specifically for simulating the appearance of asteroids in wide-field surveys.
 The user can specify a coarse magnitude-length distribution to generate the streaks.
 For a given magnitude, it calculates the appropriate brightness per pixel and injects synthetic streaks into the images, making them realistic by convolving them with the PSF of each individual image.
-The orientation of the streaks is random.
+The orientation of the streaks is randomised.
 The resultant images can be used for testing detection algorithms or training machine-learning models.

 **What it does:**